kmcphillips/acts_as_permalink/README.md

 ## Usage

-This gem works with ActiveRecord, and by convention looks for a `title` method and a `permalink` string field on the model:
+This gem works with `ActiveRecord`, and by convention looks for a `title` method and a `permalink` string field on the model:

 And then just call it in your model: